-Please indicate your preference for the following: ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies. ☑ Another age - please specify: Minimum age of 12 -18 months 2 .
-Please provide reasons for your preference: I do not believe in mandatory sterilisation If a dog needs to be sterilised it should be at a time and age suitable for the type of dog and the circumstances, with advice from a Vet and a Responsible Breeder.
-If only dog for show purposes, not breeding, no sterilisation unless directed by breeder If you have a de-sexed dog, at what age was it de-sexed?
+1. Please indicate your preference for the following: ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies. ☑ Another age - please specify: No - they should not be mandatory and it should be at the (owners !!!!) discretion.
+2. Please provide reasons for your preference: I do not believe in mandatory sterilisation.
+If a dog needs to be sterilised it should be at a time and age suitable for the type of dog and the circumstances, with advice from a Vet and a Responsible Breeder.
+If you have a de-sexed dog, at what age was it de-sexed?
+As above.